Naturopathic Herbal Medicine.

 The length of a treatment and the frequency of visits depend on the state of health and disease.
 Chronic conditions develop often over decades and will, therefore, require more appointments.
 Acute conditions may take only one consultation.

 Naturopathic Herbalists are registered with the ANP.
 They follow a Code of Ethics which includes client confidentiality.
 Continuous learning and practitioner development is a must to stay on the register.

 The cost of a herbal treatment varies.
 It is recommended to get clarity right from the beginning.

 Members of the ANP have gone through 3 to 5 years of intensive training.
 They are required to continuously further their training to stay abreast of the latest developments in the field of natural therapies.
 ANP members meet regularly to exchange experiences via Zoom sessions or in-person meetings.

 Herbalists are usually consulted for a range of common complaints including:

-Professional, qualified herbalists can be found via the ANP Practitioner Directory.
+Professional, qualified Naturopathic Herbalists can be found via the ANP Practitioner Directory.